Süddeutsche Glasmanufaktur - Theodor Wieseler / Wieseler & Beeri / Wieseler & Mahler

 Purchased Steins from: Diesinger S.P.Gerz I, Matthias Girmscheid, Hauber & Reuther, Marzi & Remy, Merkelbach & Wick Porzellanfabrik Utzschneider et Cie - Sarreguemines Porzellanfabrik AL-KA Kunst Alboth & Kaiser

-Impressed mark for Theodor Wieseler on the base of the Frauenkirche Tower made by Hauber & Reuther.
+Impressed mark for Theodor Wieseler on the base of the Frauenkirche Tower is usually attributed to Hauber & Reuther.

 The signature on this hand painted porcelain stein which unusually, refers to the distributor and not to the artist.